 CAN (Clergy Abused Network) is a local support group for survivors and their families who have been affected by abuse within a religious setting.
 It convenes monthly gatherings for support and information.

-The CAN Caseworker (Liz Studdert) can be contacted by phone on:
+The CAN Caseworker (Liz Studdert) can be contacted by:

 M: 0408 515 149